learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 ## PCRE2

-Using `-P` option will enable use of Perl Compatible Regular Expressions 2 (PCRE2) instead of default Rust regex.
+Use `-P` option to enable Perl Compatible Regular Expressions 2 (PCRE2) instead of default Rust regex.
 PCRE2 is mostly similar, but not exactly same as regular expressions present in Perl programming language.
 The main feature difference between PCRE and PCRE2 is substitution.
 Most of the features covered in [Perl Compatible Regular Expressions](#perl-compatible-regular-expressions) chapter will work exactly the same with `rg -P` as well.
-There could be differences with regards to how certain things are handled between `GNU grep` and `ripgrep` - for example, `-f` and `-e` options, empty matches, etc.
+There could be differences with regards to how certain things are handled between `GNU grep` and `ripgrep` — for example, `-f` and `-e` options, empty matches, etc.

 ```bash
 $ # empty match handling